facatar80/ig/README.md

 	* Download GIT for Windows		(https://git-scm.com/download/)		*Choose WIN & 32bit/64bit
 	* Download NodeJS 			(https://nodejs.org/en/download/) 	*Choose .msi & 32bit/64bit
 	* INSTALL GIT for Windows & NodeJS
-	* Download File ig-syntax on Github 	(https://github.com/teamsyntaxid/ig-syntax.git)
+	* Download File ig on Github 	(https://github.com/facatar80/ig)
-	* Extract File ig-syntax and enter the folder
+	* Extract File ig and enter the folder
 	* Right Click on Mouse, Then Select "Git Bash Here" (Make sure you are in the ig-syntax folder!!!)
 	* Then type: unzip node_modules.zip
 	* To View The Contents Of a folder in bash, type: "ls" (without "")